khaledbohout2/Movies-App/README.md

     - You can obtain your own TMDb API key by registering here: [https://www.themoviedb.org](https://www.themoviedb.org)

-    - **Important:** After adding `Secrets.xcconfig`, you must set it in Xcode:
+    - **Important:** After adding `Secrets.xcconfig`, set it in Xcode:

-      - Open your project in Xcode
-      - Select your project in the Project Navigator
+      - Select the project in the Project Navigator
       - Go to the **Project** target > **Info** tab
-      - Under **Configurations**, set the `Secrets.xcconfig` file for the Debug and Release configurations as appropriate
+      - Under **Configurations**, set the `Secrets.xcconfig` file for both Debug and Release configurations

-4.  **Install CocoaPods dependencies:**
-    If this project uses CocoaPods, run the following in the project directory:

-    ```bash
-    pod install
-    ```

-    Then, open the workspace file:

-    ```bash
-    open MovieApp.xcworkspace
-    ```

 5. **Build and run** the project on the iOS Simulator or a physical device.

 ## Contact